etcd-io/jetcd/Documentation/EtcdLease.md

 ## closeKeepAliveService function

-1. This function will end the backgroud scheduler.
+1. This function will end the background scheduler.
 2. It will close the StreamObserver to etcd.

 ## setEtcdLeaseHandler function

-1. This function set EtcdLeaseHandler for etcd lease client.
+1. This function set EtcdLeaseHandler for the lease.
 2. The EtcdLeaseHandler interface:
      * onKeepAliveRespond
-         - It will be called when lease client receive response from etcd.
+         - It will be called when the lease receive response from etcd.
      * onLeaseExpired
-         - It will be called when any lease expire and removed from etcd.
+         - It will be called when the lease expire and removed from etcd.
      * onError
          - It will be called when some exception occurred.